iterative/dvc.org/content/docs/command-reference/run.md

   `dvc add`).

 - `-O <path>`, `--outs-no-cache <path>` - the same as `-o` except that outputs are not tracked by DVC.
-It means that they are not cached, and it's up to a user to manage them separately.
-This is useful if the outputs are small enough to be tracked by Git directly, or if these files are not of future interest.
+This means that they are never cached, so it's up to the user to manage them separately.
+This is useful if the outputs are small enough to be tracked by Git directly; or large, yet you prefer to regenerate them every time (see `dvc repro`); or unwanted in storage for any other reason.

 - `--outs-persist <path>` - declare output file or directory that will not be removed upon `dvc repro`.

-- `--outs-persist-no-cache <path>` - the same as `-outs-persist` except that outputs are not tracked by DVC.
+- `--outs-persist-no-cache <path>` - the same as `-outs-persist` except that outputs are not tracked by DVC (same as with `-O` above).

 - `-p [<path>:]<params_list>`, `--params [<path>:]<params_list>` - specify a set
   of [parameter dependencies](/doc/command-reference/params) the stage depends